-    For something to be classed as an agreement, an offer must be made and then accepted by the other party or parties, and without both the offer and acceptance, there is no agreement.
+For something to be classified as an agreement, an offer must be made and then accepted by the other party or parties, and without both the offer and acceptance, there is no agreement.

 There are many types of contracts, but at the most basic level a valid contract needs to:

-- Contain an agreement of some kind in some part of the contract.
+Contain an agreement of some kind in some part of the contract.

-- Have consideration (some sort of price or value defined).
+Have consideration (some sort of price or value defined).

-- Have an actual legal purpose.
+Have an actual legal purpose.

-- Follow the standard legal requirements set for the relevant classification of the contract.
+Follow the standard legal requirements set for the relevant classification of the contract.